-R1C5: Added citations to relevant literature for section 5.1 where possible.
-Some Discussion findings are simply Discussion of observations ie interesting patterns in Q-SSC plots as a result of quirky quarry operations (Section 5.1.1).
+R1C5: We added citations to relevant literature for section 5.1 where possible.
+Some Discussion findings are simply Discussion of observations ie interesting patterns in Q-SSC plots as a result of quarry operations (Section 5.1.1).

 6. Include the Appendix in your revision.
 The Appendix was missing from the MS.R1.
 These materials contain a lot of information, some of which should be moved to the main body of the MS, and should certainly be included in the revision package.
 (I was able to access them from your first submission).

-R1C6: In EC9, the Editor requested the Appendices be submitted separately so the page count of the manuscript would be lower and the reviewers would not be intimidated by a high number of pages.
+R1C6 response: In EC9, the Editor requested the Appendices be submitted separately so the page count of the manuscript would be lower.

-R1C6 We’re not sure what else to do to satisfy this comment since R1 suggests information in the Appendices should be moved to the MS but doesn’t indicate which parts.
 In the interest of shortening the MS, as suggested by the Editor, the information in Appendices has been left there.

 7. Streamline sub-section headings.
 On a minor note, I would suggest rewriting the sub-section heading by removing the 'Objective #' component - the continuity in the heading phrases is sufficient.
 [Editor: good suggestion as it will provide a structure that is 100% clear.]

-R1C7: In EC4 the Editor specifically requested this format, with Objectives numbered and in the subheadings (or were provided as examples?).
-The subheadings have been revised and “Objective #” have been removed following R1C7 and the Editor comment agreeing with this change
+R1C7: The subheadings have been revised and “Objective #” have been removed following R1C7 and the Editor comment agreeing with this change.

 Technical 8.
 Minor to moderate issues were found in some technical aspects of the work related to data/sample collection, accounting for log-bias, and error estimates.
 More information on the collection of some data/samples are needed, and a figure displaying the temporal distribution of monitoring/sampling efforts at each station would be a welcome addition.